What Can I Do If I Am Facing a Traveling to Meet a Minor Charge?

 Traveling to meet a minor typically involves the act of traveling with the intention of engaging in unlawful sexual activity with a minor.
 This offense is often associated with online solicitation, which is when an individual communicates with someone that they believe to be a minor and then travels to meet them for sexual purposes.

 In Florida, traveling to meet a minor is considered a second-degree felony, which can be punishable by up to 15 years in prison, hefty fines, and mandatory registration as a sex offender.
-Allegations of sex crimes should be taken very seriously and can result in severe, life-changing consequences, especially without a strong defense from a sex crime defense attorney in Clearwater with Russo, Pelletier & Sullivan.
+Allegations of sex crimes should be taken very seriously and can result in severe, life-changing consequences, especially without a strong defense from a sex crime defense attorney in Clearwater with The Law Offices of Marc N. Pelletier.

 Developing a Strong Defense Strategy

 When facing charges of traveling to meet a minor, having a strong defense strategy can make the difference between a favorable outcome and an adverse one.
-Your sex crimes attorney in Clearwater with Russo, Pelletier & Sullivan may choose to employ one of many potential strategies, including:
+Your sex crimes attorney in Clearwater with The Law Offices of Marc N. Pelletier may choose to employ one of many potential strategies, including:

 Challenge Intent